Leadership

 The planning movement has been well served by APA.
 We have grown from an organization of 13,000 to more than 40,000 members, of whom more than 17,000 are certified by AICP.

-Collections of historical papers about the beginnings of these organizations reside at the Massachusetts Institute of Technology and at the national planning archives at Cornell University.
+Collections of historical papers about the beginnings of these organizations reside at the Massachusetts Institute of Technology and the national planning archives at Cornell University.